qingfengxia/FreeCAD/src/Mod/Fem/FoamCaseBuilder/Readme.md

 see [OpenFoam quick startup guide](http://www.openfoam.org/) see [tutorials](http://cfd.direct/openfoam/user-guide/)

-Basically, I need several progam on PATH and some env var exported, like icoFoam, paraview, paraFoam.
+Basically, I need several programs on PATH and some env var exported, like icoFoam, paraview, paraFoam.
 This be easily done by source a bash script(/opt/openfoam30/etc/bashrc.sh) in your ~/.bashrc, but there is a serious issue,  this script can not been sourced to system wide, like /etc/profile,  user can not log into desktop once source this.
 Nevertheless, I failed to run Popen(cmd, Terminal=True) , which I wish it can simulate run a program in a new terminal (which will source ~/.bashrc).

-Could some one help out this? making /opt/openfoam30/etc/bashrc.sh  sourced before Popen().
+default to openfoam installation path: "/opt/openfoam30/" , as in Ubuntu 14.04 runFoamCommand(): bash -c 'source /opt/openfoam30/etc/bashrc.sh & paraFoam'

-### Test FoamCaseBuilder independently from FreeCAD
+### FoamCaseBuilder as an independent module

+FoamCaseBuilder  is designed as working without any GUI, seen "TestBulderer.py"

-git clone --branch foambuilder_pre1 https://github.com/qingfengxia/FreeCAD.git  --single-branch
+git clone --branch foambuilder_pre2 https://github.com/qingfengxia/FreeCAD.git  --single-branch

-Please run the "TestFolder.py" from the FoamCaseBuilder folder, as all data file (template.zip and mesh) are relative from this folder/file
+Please run the "TestBulderer.py" from the FoamCaseBuilder folder, as all data file (template.zip and mesh) are relative from this folder/file

  trimmed case is copied from a zipped template file, then FoamCaseBuilder script will modify the case folder accordingly.

-### Test FoamCaseBuilder from FreeCAD
+### Test FoamCaseBuilder in FreeCAD

-As the boundary condition/constraint GUI is not designed, it is not necessary to test this part for the moment.
+As the boundary condition/constraint GUI is finished , it is possible to test in GUI.

-I have a CfdExample.py in FEM folder,  paste this into FreeCAD, can make the example shown in my figure above.
+I have a CfdExample.py in Mod/Fem folder,  paste the first half into FreeCAD console, it can make the example shown in my figure above.
-However, the mesh can not be re-generated from the macro/script, it needs to click GUI to generate mesh.
+However, the mesh can not be re-generated from the macro/script, it needs to click Mesh Taskpanel GUI to generate mesh.

-Material taskpanel need to re-opened to select a material, while it is not needed in CFD for the moment, it is default to Air.
+Material taskpanel is not needed in CFD mode as it is default to water.
+Change the viscosity in OpenFoam case setup please
-Maybe, I should record a vidoe to show in later stage.

 ### see Readme_roadmap.md for plan